VAL-Bench: Belief Consistency as a measure for Value Alignment in Language Models: Discussion

-All LLMs go through a large-scale \textbf{pretraining} phase with the cross-entropy objective that can be derived as the Maximum Likelihood Estimator.
-Modern LLMs are very effective at reducing this loss \citep{dubey2024llama}, thereby modeling the broad distribution of viewpoints present in their training data, leading to unaligned models as illustrated by \textbf{glm-4.5-air-base}'s \textbf{PAC} score.
-It is impractical to “clean” the extraordinarily large pretraining datasets (up to 36T tokens, as per \citet{yang2025qwen3technicalreport}) to encode a consistent value system.
+All LLMs go through a large-scale \textbf{pretraining} phase with the MLE compatible objective to minimize cross-entropy loss for the next token.
+Modern LLMs are very effective at reducing this loss \citep{dubey2024llama}, thereby modeling the broad distribution of viewpoints present in their training data.
+As the \textbf{PAC} score for \textbf{glm-4.5-air-base} shows, this process leads to inconsistent models.
+Any practical pretraining dataset will contain reasonable pluralism, and thus belief inconsistency in models is an expected outcome of pretraining.

-Alignment is commonly pursued through RL methods like RLHF (\cite{ouyang2022training}) or preference-based methods like DPO \citep{rafailov2023direct}. \cite{im2024generalizationpreferencelearningdpo} shows that the effectiveness of DPO depends heavily on large, diverse datasets, which helps explain why organizations invest in costly human feedback datasets (\cite{lee2023rlaif}, \citep{bai2022training}).
-These methods require extensive datasets demonstrating correct behavior across many situations, and our results highlight the challenge of scaling value alignment while maintaining expressivity.